skypjack/entt/docs/md/config.md

 In general, `EnTT` does not offer primitives to support multi-threading.
-Many of the features can be split over multiple threads without any explicit control and the user is the one who knows if a synchronization point is required.<br/>
+Many of the features can be split over multiple threads without any explicit control and the user is the one who knows if a synchronization point is required.
-However, some features are not easily accessible to users and are made thread-safe by means of this definition.
+However, some internal static data, shared between threads (even when using local storage), *MUST* be made atomic when using `EnTT` in multiple threads.<br/>
+Define this macro without assigning any value to it to make those variables atomic.

 ## ENTT_ID_TYPE